jobava-eve/zKillboard/README.md

 zKillboard is a killboard created for EVE-Online, for use on EVE-KILL.net, but can also be used for single entities.

 # WARNING
 This is BETA, which means it is a work in progress.
-It lacks complete documentation and is currently not meant for use in production.
+It lacks documentation and is currently not meant for use in production.

 Since zKillboard is a beta product, it has a code base that is far from complete and enjoys numerous updates, deletions, and modifications to the code and accompanying tables.
 Please feel free to attempt to install zKillboard on your own server, however, we are not responsible for any difficulties you come across during installation and continuing execution of the product.